Connect with others who understand.

 Which Biologics Cause Weight Change in Rheumatoid Arthritis?

 On myRAteam, members often wonder about the connection between weight gain and biologics for RA.
-One member said, “I read that biologics cause you to put on weight.
+One member asked, “I read that biologics cause you to put on weight.
 Is that so?”
-Another member commented, “Everyone responds differently, but it’s not unusual to gain weight while on a biologic.”

-TNF-alpha Inhibitors
+TNF-Alpha Inhibitors

 Interleukin Inhibitors